 With an M.S. diagnosis, several physiological losses occurred when Reid was 29 years old.
 T-cells ate away parts of her brain that caused sensory, hormonal, language, and short-term memory issues.
 Her spine left her with permanent numbness on parts of her left side, pain, and vision issues.

 In an attempt to leave the world a better place, she writes with honesty, humor, and compassion in her blog regarding all types of disabling conditions.
 With all the instructional books on parenting, she provides “the fine print” for children and adults who are born with diverse medical or psychological needs.

 Ms. Reid clears up misconceptions regarding Medicare, Medicaid, Social Security Disability Insurance, and people who are uniquely–abled.

 How many people, like Reid, studied various disabling conditions, worked with those young people and became a person living with several disabling conditions?

-Ms. Reid lives with her devoted service dog Zoey.
-They have performed pet-assisted therapy around the Kansas City metro for eleven years.
-It’s estimated their team has visited hundred’s of people in that time.
+Ms. Reid lived with her devoted service dog Zoey.
+They performed pet-assisted therapy around the Kansas City metro for eleven years.
+It’s estimated their team visited hundred’s of people in that time.
 This volunteer work birthed the idea for the Zoey the Therapy Dog series.